OlivierSohn/hamazed/BACKLOG.md

 # Backlog

 - when a new level starts, animation should begin with :
-  - ammo / numbers resetting to their normal values
+  - left : ammo / numbers resetting to their normal values
-  - level number and target changing (red to white)
+  - updown : level number and target changing
+    - once changed, the changed bits are animated with "red to white"

+- fix the "off by one" animation error

 - skip spaces animation in AnimatedText ?